philrz/super/docs/formats/data-model.md

 ## 3. Named Type

-A _named type_ is a name for a specific Zed type.
+A _named type_ is a name for a specific data type.
 Any value can have a named type and the named type is a distinct type from the underlying type.
 A named type can refer to another named type.